getodk/docs/docs/central-api-accounts-and-users.rst

 App Users
 -----------------------------------------------------------------------------------------------------------------------

-App Users may only be created, fetched, and manipulated within the nested Projects subresource, as App Users themselves are limited to the Project in which they are created.
-Through the ``App User``\ s API, you can create, list, and delete the App Users of any given Project.
-Because they have extremely limited permissions, App Users cannot manage themselves; only ``User``\ s may access this API.
+.. raw:: html

-For more information about the ``/projects``\  containing resource, please see the following section.
+  <p>App Users may only be created, fetched, and manipulated within the nested Projects subresource, as App Users themselves are limited to the Project in which they are created.
+Through the <code>App User</code>s API, you can create, list, and delete the App Users of any given Project.
+Because they have extremely limited permissions, App Users cannot manage themselves; only <code>User</code>s may access this API.</p><p>For more information about the <code>/projects</code> containing resource, please see the following section.</p>

 Listing all App Users
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **GET /v1/projects/{projectId}/app-users**

-Currently, there are no paging or filtering options, so listing ``App User``\ s will get you every App User in the system, every time.
+.. raw:: html

-This endpoint supports retrieving extended metadata; provide a header ``X-Extended-Metadata: true``\  to additionally retrieve the ``lastUsed``\  timestamp of each App User, as well as to retrieve the details of the ``Actor``\  the App User was ``createdBy``\ .
+  <p>Currently, there are no paging or filtering options, so listing <code>App User</code>s will get you every App User in the system, every time.</p><p>This endpoint supports retrieving extended metadata; provide a header <code>X-Extended-Metadata: true</code> to additionally retrieve the <code>lastUsed</code> timestamp of each App User, as well as to retrieve the details of the <code>Actor</code> the App User was <code>createdBy</code>.</p>

 .. dropdown:: Request